paulasquin/mosquito-induced-epidemics-anticipation/README.md

 ### Test image preprocessing
-As explained before, you know that for improve models accuracy, we have to preprocessed images and crop them to the insect they contains.
+As explained before, you know that for improving our models accuracy, we have to preprocessed images and crop them to the insect they contains.
-To test this features before doing it for the whole project, you can do :
+To test this features you can run:
 ```bash
 python3 -m tests.test_preprocessing
 ```